twingly/twingly-search-api-python/README.md

 #### Make the release

-To be able to publish the package, create a [.pypirc file] containing your pypi username an password.
+To be able to publish the package, install twine and python-dotenv:

+    pip install twine
+    pip install python-dotenv[cli]

+Set `TWINE_USERNAME` and `TWINE_PASSWORD` in `.env`, using the PyPI username and password.

 You will need pandoc to convert README.md to reStructuredText: